rogerxaic/EventStreams/ES_using_schema_registry.md

 Creating a schema requires at least both:

 - Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Manager role access to the schema resource that matches the schema being created.
+- Writer role access to the schema resource that matches the schema being created.

 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).